General

 3.4 Committee-led assessments

-The type of feed additive risk assessments carried out by the Committee are as follows:
+The type of feed additive assessments carried out by the Committee are as follows:

 PARNUTs (feed for particular nutritional uses): ACAF has the responsibility of evaluating the safety and efficacy information provided by the applicant supporting the PARNUT application in line with Assimilated Regulation 2020/354.
 There is no specific guidance or legislation determining what information should be included in the application, however, general principles of safety and efficacy are taken into consideration for the evaluation of PARNUTS.